Psalm 23 Commentary: The Lord Is My Shepherd

 “Thou preparest a table before me in the presence of mine enemies: thou anointest my head with oil; my cup runneth over.”

-David envisioned God as a benevolent host who prepared a grand banquet.
-The image portrays that God has the power to feed and protect David.
-God’s presence enables David to feast in perfect security.
+The image portrays God’s power to feed and protect David, and God’s presence enabled David to feast in perfect security.

-However, God’s care for David doesn’t remove the presence of his adversaries.
 But, it does entitle David to experience God’s provision and providence in their midst.
-Still, David has decided to praise God no matter what happens.

-God anoints His people with oil just like how shepherds anoint their sheep with oil.
-The anointing of oil to the sheep isn’t just a meaningless ritual.
+The anointing of oil on the sheep isn’t just a meaningless ritual.
 It is a necessary method to protect the sheep.

 The sheep may crack their skull just to ease the suffering to get rid of the brain-eating parasites.